-- Soak the lentils & rajma in enough water to generously cover the lentils for 1 hr or overnight in the refrigerator.
+- Soak the lentils & rajma in enough water to generously cover for 1 hr or overnight in the refrigerator.
 Drain.

-- Bring lentils & rajma with 3 cups of water to a boil.
+- Bring lentils, rajma, turmeric, ginger purée & black pepper with 3 cups of water to a boil.
 Within a few minutes, a scum may rise to the top - this is the debris from the lentils that needs to be discarded.
-Using a slotted spoon, remove the scum then lower the heat, cover and simmer for at least an hour or until the beans are tender.
+Using a slotted spoon, remove the scum then lower the heat, cover and simmer for at least an hour or until the beans and lentils are tender.
 Keep adding more water one cup at at time as needed.

 - Add heavy cream, chili powder, fennel, salt, cinnamon, butter and stir to combine.
 The lentils should not be dry, but submerged in the liquid.
-The dal should be soft, creamy and fairly thick.
+The dal needs to be soft, creamy and fairly thick.
 If not, continue cooking until it is.

-- Heat up the ghee in a separate pan & pop the cumin seeds with the cherry tomatoes & asafoetida.
+- Heat up the ghee in a separate pan & pop the cumin seeds.
+Add the asafoetida & cherry tomatoes.
 Pour into the lentils & stir.
 Put the cover back on & take the stockpot off the heat.
 Let it rest for 10-15 minutes to thicken up.

 - Stir in cilantro & squeeze lemon juice just before serving.
-Add more butter or ghee if you like!
+Option to drizzle more butter or ghee on top for a decadent finish.

 ideas / variations

 - Use coconut or almond milk instead of cream for a vegan option.
-And use olive or coconut oil.
-For an added special flavor, stir in 2-3 tablespoons of almond butter at the end.
+And olive or coconut oil instead of ghee.
+For an added unique flavor, stir in 2-3 tablespoons of almond butter at the end.

 - For a heartier option, use a meat stock to cook the dal with instead of water.